 Where the instrument does not indicate the name of the Proxy Representative, the instrument is treated as given in favour of the Chair of the General Meeting.

-A Proxy Representative is entitled to attend, vote and taking part in a General Meeting, notwithstanding the representation of the appointing Member by a Corporate Representative at that General Meeting provided the total number of votes exercised by the Representatives of a Member does not exceed the number of votes to which the appointing Member is entitled.

 Attorney of Member

 A Member may appoint an attorney to act on the Member’s behalf at all or any meetings of the Company.